Susan Harrison, ‘Twilight Zone’ Ballerina, ‘Bonanza’ Beauty, Dies At 80

 In addition to her daughter Darva, Susan Harrison is survived by her son D.H. and three grandchildren.

-You can see Susan Harrison in her memorable Twilight Zone role as The Ballerina below.
+You can see Susan Harrison as a gypsy in Bonanza and in her memorable Twilight Zone role as The Ballerina in the videos below.